learn-co-curriculum/ruby-yield-practice-blocks-procs-and-lambdas/README.md

 A lambda isn't that much different than a proc in functionality.

-Here's a lambda being passed to the enumerator each. the `&` before it turns it into a block, which each expects as an argument.
+Here's a lambda being passed to the enumerator each.
+The `&` before it turns it into a block, which each expects as an argument.

 ```ruby
 plus_one = lambda { |n| puts n + 1 }